The-Sundance-Kid/3D-isnt-Dead/Guide.md

 ![screenshot](Image_10.png)

 * In the same folder you should be able to find your new converted SBS 3D video.
-* All the other files can be deleted.
+* All the other files can be deleted if you wish.

 ![screenshot](Image_11.png)

+## Step 7a:
+* The extra files can be useful for archival purposes

+  IMAGE

+* Here we can see all sorts of informative files.
+BD3D2MK3D.txt is a log of what transpired during the encoding process.
+There are also files displaying the tags and the metadata of the video file you have just made.
+Keeping these in a subfolder could benefit long term preservation and understand of the video file.

 Go back to the [Homepage](index.md)